 The Group applies the new hedge accounting requirements in IFRS 9 prospectively.
-All hedging relationships that were hedging relationships under IAS 39 at the 31 December 2017 reporting date meet the IFRS 9's criteria for hedge accounting at 1 January 2018 and are therefore regarded as continuing hedging relationships.
+On adoption of IFRS 9, all hedging relationships that were hedging relationships under IAS 39 at the 31 December 2017 reporting date met the IFRS 9's criteria for hedge accounting at 1 January 2018 and were therefore regarded as continuing hedging relationships.